Catholics allowed to eat meat on Lenten Fridays

 Some Roman Catholic bishops around the country are relieving the faithful of giving up meat on Fridays since they're already deprived of some foods and other pleasures during the coronavirus pandemic.

-During Lent, many Catholics practice self-denial and sacrifice as they repent their sins and pray in preparation for Easter Sunday.
-This includes not eating meat on Fridays or Ash Wednesday, when Lent begins.
-(Lent last 40 days plus six Sundays, and ends on the Saturday before Easter Sunday, which this year is April 12.)
+During Lent, the about six weeks between Ash Wednesday to Holy Thursday, many Catholics practice self-denial and sacrifice as they repent their sins and pray in preparation for Easter.
+Some choose certain pleasures to give up for the full 40 days, and all Christians are instructed not to eat meat on Ash Wednesday, and all Fridays during Lent in addition to Good Friday.

 But some bishops this year are telling their parishioners that they've given up enough as the coronavirus pandemic denies many people of gatherings, outside entertainment and everyday conveniences.
 While churches are holding online masses, many Catholics are also lamenting missing church during the holy season.